 Bring a medium pot with potatoes covered by lightly salted water to a boil.
 Reduce to a simmer, and cook until potatoes are fork-tender, 15-18 minutes.

 Add sour cream and mash until smooth.
 Season with ¼ tsp. salt, cover, and set aside.
+If potatoes are too dry, add reserved cooking water, 1 Tbsp. at a time, until desired consistency is reached.

 While potatoes simmer, sear steaks.